maximtereshchenko/conveyor/README.md

 * Schematic
     * This is a definition of a project
+    * Schematic is defined by an optional group, name and an optional version.
+If group or version is absent, then the schematic is defined by its template's group or version
     * A schematic can be constructed up to the specified stage: CLEAN, COMPILE, TEST, ARCHIVE or PUBLISH
 * Dependency version resolution